81 Comments

 When your Peruvian residence visa is approved, you get the Carné de Extranjería, your Peruvian foreigner ID.
 The carné, so the card (not the reside...

 Foreigners living in Peru on a retirement visa have to be in the country at least 183 days per year, otherwise they lose their resident status.
-If you have to be outside the country longer, before leaving apply for the Autorización de estadía fuera del país por 183 días, and won't lose your residence permit.
+If you have to be outside the country for longer, before leaving apply for the Autorización de estadía fuera del país por 183 días, and won't lose your residence permit.

 If you are living in Peru on a retirement visa, you are not allowed to work or receive a remuneration for any kind of professional activity in Peru.